- Foreclosure Filings Up 13 Percent In January 2023

 PRNewswire, found here, and also citing ATTOM data, reports that foreclosures jumped by over 100 percent from the prior year in 2020.
 Rick Sharga, RealtyTrac’s executive vice president, states that foreclosure actions were 70 percent lower than in September 2019, the year before the COVID-19 pandemic.
 And, likewise, he affirms that defaults still remain at historical lows.
 These facts indicate that, while the nationwide moratoriums have had a substantial impact in reducing foreclosures overall, this pattern is starting to now change as government programs draw to an end.
 The beginning of Q3 in 2021 marked the first double-digit quarterly percent increase since 2014.

-The last article on our list of foreclosure statistics 2022-2021 to rank in this search is another PRNewswire piece discoverable here.
+The last article on our list of foreclosure statistics 2023 and 2022-2021 to rank in this search is another PRNewswire piece discoverable here.
 The article points to contradictory data that, despite so many mortgages in serious default, only 5 out of 220 major metropolitan areas experienced an uptick in foreclosure actions in the first half of 2021.
 This information originates from ATTOM data as well.
 Executive vice president at RealtyTrac Rick Sharga suggests that with the moratoriums that were in place, it’s almost impossible to get “an accurate read on the level of financial distress the pandemic has caused for homeowners around the country.”
 As moratorium programs lapse, this picture, Sharga suggests, will become ostensibly more clear.
 Currently, metro areas in Delaware, Illinois, and Florida are posting the highest foreclosure rates.